-"It is unfortunate that the funding available is so limited as we anticipate more applications from deserving businesses than the funding will be able to pay out to, which will inevitably lead to disappointment.
+"It is unfortunate that the funding available is so limited.
+We anticipate more applications from deserving businesses than the funding will be able to pay out to.
+This will inevitably lead to disappointment.

 "In addition to the four main business types supported by these grants, West Devon will also look at helping those small tourism, and food and drink hospitality supply chain businesses within the Borough."